“Sorry, You’re Not a Winner”

 “Hey, um, just not sure where you are.
 Wanted to make sure everything’s okay.
 This is Rory.
 I mean—you know that.
 I’m sure you know that.
 But anyway, give me a call if you get this.
 And I guess try the hotel if you can’t get through to my cell.
 Uh…bye.”

 He turned.
 Walked into Max’s room next-door, forgetting to knock.

 “Hey!”
 She pounced on him, not seeming to mind the intrusion.

 He gave her a hasty kiss on the head.
 “Have you seen Jules?”

 “Not since yesterday morning.
 I’ve been going bananas in here.
 Where have you two been?”
-Max eyed his bandaged shoulder and splinted wrist.
-“Shit, did something happen?”
+Max eyed his bandaged shoulder, his splinted wrist.
+“Shit—did something happen?”

 “Please tell me what the fuck’s going on,” said Max.

-Rory shushed her, tuning his ears as he heard what sounded like the door swinging shut in Room 808.
+Rory shushed her, tuned his ears to what sounded like the door swinging shut in Room 808.
 There followed a series of staggered footfalls and some rustling.
 “Be right back.”